wu87988622/ohara/docs/src/rest_interface.md

 1. tags (**object**) — the extra description to this object

 The following information are updated by ohara.
+1. group (**string**) — the value of group is always "default" (and it will be replaced by workerClusterName...see https://github.com/oharastream/ohara/issues/1734)
 1. name (**string**) — connector's name
 1. lastModified (**long**) — the last time to update this connector
 1. state (**option(string)**) — the state of a started connector.
 If the connector is not started, you won't see this field